socketteer/neural-chatbot/README.md

 ##### Thread blacklist:

 Are there some group chats you're in that won't welcome bot spam every time anyone says anything?
-To prevent inevitable social ostracisation, add the IDs of any serious-business group chats you're in to the thread_blacklist file.
+To prevent inevitable social ostracisation, add the IDs of any serious-business group chats you're in to neural-chatbot/blacklist/thread_blacklist.
 You can get the ID of any conversation by going to https://www.facebook.com/messages on desktop and opening the conversation.
 The format of the url is

 https://www.facebook.com/messages/t/<thread_id>